puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ### Update a Policy's Specified Task (`update-policy-task`)

 Ensures that a policy uses the task this command specifies.
 If necessary, `update-policy-task` sets the task, for example if a policy has already been created and you want to add a task to it.
-Note that if a node is currently provisioning against the policy when you run this command, it can cause provisioning errors.
+Note that if a node is currently provisioning against the policy when you run this command, provisioning can fail.

 The following shows how to update a policy's task to a task called "other_task".